HathorNetwork/rfcs/0000-merged-mining.md

 First, the only thing we need from Bitcoin is a place in the block to add arbitrary data, that does not influence when the block is propagate in the network.
 This place is the coinbase transaction, that is the transaction generated when mining a block to send the funds to the miner and can contain any arbitrary data [1]

-We will need to generate a block that will be valid in both networks when propagated (Hathor and Bitcoin).
+We will need to generate a block that the work done to solve the proof-of-work can be valid in both networks when propagated (Hathor and Bitcoin).
 This block will be called AuxPOW block.
 AuxPOW comes from Auxiliary Proof-of-work.

 The Bitcoin blockchain will be called Parent Blockchain (the one that has the biggest difficulty) and the Hathor blockchain will be called Auxiliary Blockchain (the one that has the smallest difficulty)